ripdk12/Jetson-scripts/README.md

 ```
 When finished remember to also install CUDA and NVIDIA Container Runtime SDK components in order to run docker containers with Nvidia runtime support.

-### 2. librealsense
+### 2. librealsense - optional

-Following the guide on https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_visual_slam#docker, download the git repos required for your application
+Following the guide on https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_visual_slam#docker, download the git repos required for your application.
-NOTE: librealsense2 might be required to be installed outside of the container in order to get the RealSense camera to work.
-(Unsure about this)
 ```
 chmod +x installlibrealsense.sh
 chmod +x realsense_dependencies.sh